-However, for those of you who are unschooling, or thinking about unschooling foreign language, it’s important to be aware that many people learn a second language without using a curriculum or taking online foreign language courses.
+For those of you who are unschooling, or thinking about unschooling a foreign language, it’s important to be aware that many people learn a second language without using a curriculum or taking online foreign language courses.

 For example, I have relatives who learned English simply by watching English TV with subtitles turned on in their native language.

 Of course, homeschoolers who unschool can use curriculum if they’d like to use one, but the point is that you don’t have to do it.

-You’ll probably want to outsource foreign language lessons and/or start a foreign language curriculum at some point (especially if you don’t speak a second language), but what you do on your own in an unschool fashion is just as important, if not more so.
+Let’s be honest, you’ll probably want to outsource foreign language lessons and/or start a foreign language curriculum at some point (especially if you don’t speak a second language), but what you do on your own in an unschool fashion is just as important, if not more so.

 Does thinking about how to teach your child multiple languages seem intimidating?